 As an employer, make sure workplace mediation is written into your disciplinary, capability and grievance procedures so that your employees are aware that mediation will be attempted as a way to reconcile disagreements.

-Fairlead mediators are independent and impartial with good background knowledge, experience and understanding of employment law and workplace disputes – making us an ideal choice for employers and employees alike to agree on when it comes to workplace mediation.
+Fairlead’s mediators are independent, impartial and experienced, and have a thorough understanding of employment law and workplace disputes – making us an ideal choice for employers and employees alike to agree on when it comes to workplace mediation.

 For the latest industry news and thought leadership articles relating to commercial mediation, sign up to receive our newsletter by completing the form below.